ESRI4APL/esri4apl.github.io/_posts/2018-4-20-Maps-For-Oakwood-Cemetery.markdown

 ### [1.
 Oakwood Cemetery Historic Personsages Map](https://arcg.is/1m9Pnu "Heading link")

 One for looking up historic figures in Austins oldest cemetery.
-I still need to edit some of the HTML in the popups and check the accuracy of the GPS
+I still need to edit some of the HTML in the popups and check the accuracy of the GPS.
+It's intended to work with the GPS on the phone so that the user can view a list of persons in the cemetery and then be guided to that person's headstone.

 ### [2.
 Murder, Mayheme and Misadventure tour.](https://arcg.is/1yX5zK "Heading link")

 The second one Is a map tour of Save Austin Cemetaries Murder, Mayheme and Misadventure tour.
+I recreated the tour from the youtube videos the organization posted.
+Still needs a lot of editing.

 ### [3.
 Austin Homeless Services Locator.](https://goo.gl/n1R2LW "Heading link")
 I am really proud of this one and think it could do a lot of good.
-My plan is to build out the framework and then get some help filling in all the data for individual homeless services during the upcoming [Austin Hack For Change](http://atxhackforchange.org/ "Heading link").
+My plan is to build out the framework which is close to done and then get some help filling in all the data for individual homeless services during the upcoming [Austin Hack For Change](http://atxhackforchange.org/ "Heading link").
+It is intended to allow the user to put in an address or point on the map and then be given any services available within a certain distance and the details like time and phone number for each service.

+I'll be following up this post with one describing how each one was created along with youtube tutorials for each.
+This is to fit in the the tutorials for the proposed APL mapping station.

+Thx, Chuck Thomas

 {% if page.comments %}
 <div id="disqus_thread"></div>